mako3h/IndividualAssignment2/README.md

  # Part 1
  Forward rendering and deferred rendering are two different types of rendering 3D objects within a scene.

+ This type of rendering is the basic/normal form of rendering.
 Forward rendering is a type of 3D rendering that renders one object at a time where it starts at the cameras perspective and then gradually moves into the scene rendering object by object (one at a time).
 Therefore it is good when rendering small amounts of objects instead of large amounts in a large scene.

 ![Forward Rendering](https://user-images.githubusercontent.com/122996304/228629727-146f455e-9dd0-4878-b4a2-d4ffe1e88bda.PNG)

  Deferred rendering is a different type of rendering where the rendering of the scene gets deferred a bit.
+The geometry is passed down the pipeline and then the lighting calculations are done.
 In this type of rendering, the lighting works differently therefore, shadows within the scene have no limits and the scene can hold as many lights as you want.

 ![Deferred Rendering](https://user-images.githubusercontent.com/122996304/228630140-ce1b205d-94ac-4d4f-8469-c5c3d4c00a4a.png)